Herob527/gatsby-plugin-react-i18next/README.md

 **NOTE:** If you want nested translation keys do not set `keySeparator: false`.
 [More configuration options](https://www.i18next.com/overview/configuration-options).

-### You'll also need to add language JSON resources to the project.
+### You'll also need to add language JSON resources to the project

 For example,